Meet the Team

 Assistant Director, Early Childhood Leadership Institute

-Program Coordinator, Certificate of Graduate Studies in Early Childhood Coaching and Technical Assistance, Department of Interdisciplinary and Inclusive Education
+Program Coordinator, Certificate of Graduate Studies in Early Childhood Coaching and Technical Assistance, Department of Early Childhood, Elementary Education & Critical Foundations

 Jen Cortes serves as the Assistant Director for the Early Childhood Leadership Institute within the Center for Access, Success and Equity in the College of Education at Rowan University.
 She also coordinates the Certificate of Graduate Studies in Early Childhood Coaching and Technical Assistance within the Department of Interdisciplinary and Inclusive Education and is an instructor within the program.
 She utilizes her 20 years + experience in the field as a family child care provider, technical assistant, supervisor, trainer, researcher and coach to create and customize professional development and supports to best meet the wide range of program needs.
 Jen’s interest areas include strengthening self-efficacy and transformative learning experiences that result in transformed practice and is at the heart of her work within the institute through: